unnisworld/unnisworld.github.io/_posts/2020-01-07-Quick-Sort.md

 7. array = [3]
 {% endhighlight %}

-Try tracing the execution steps using the [python-tutor] [Python Tutor live editor].
+Try tracing the execution steps using the [Python Tutor live editor] [python-tutor].

 In this example, the execution went till 7 levels.
 The maximum levels that such an execution can go, when quick sort is able to divide the the input array into almost equal parts is, log n.
 If the input array size is 8, max height or level can go till 3 (because 2^3 = 8).
 Similarlly, if the input array size is 16, the max height or level can go till 4 (because 2^4 = 16).
 To say it in a different way, for every execution, quick sort divides the problem space into half (or divides it by 2).
 How many times can you divide 16 using 2, 4 times.
 How may times can you divide 8 using 2, 3 times.
 That's another way to understand it.